-When an individual has died, it is unlikely that information relating to that individual remains legally confidential.
-However, an ethical obligation to the relatives of the deceased exists and health records of the deceased are public records and governed by the provisions of the Public Records Act 1958.
-This permits the use and disclosure of the information within them in only limited circumstances.
-The Access to Health Records Act 1990 permits access to the records of deceased by those with a claim arising from the death of the individual concerned.
+When an individual has died, the information relating to that individual confidential and the right of confidentiality passes to the estate of the deceased individual.
+The Access to Health Records Act 1990 permits access to the records of deceased by the personal representatives and those with a claim arising from the death of the individual concerned.
 This right of access is negated however if the individual concerned requested that a note denying access be included within the record prior to death (this might be part of a formal advance directive).